Congrats! Your site's up and running, connecting your business with customers searching for what you have to offer.

 - 35% of websites get 7-10 page views from each visit.

-- Just 17% of websites get between 1 and 3 page views per visit.
+- Just 17% of websites get one to three page views per visit.

 - Nearly 2 in 3 websites have an average bounce rate under 40%

 - Just 11% of websites have an average bounce rate over 60%